quaeler/mta-consumer/README.md

 of the train events into a JanusGraph instance.

-Over time, the Spark execution bundle builds a graph between vertices representing subway lines, stations, and trains, via edge types representing the semantic ideas of 'serves' and 'arrived at,' the latter with a time stamp property, in addition to doing the map-reduce on the train statuses received.
+Over time, the Spark execution bundle builds a graph between vertices representing subway lines, stations, and trains, via edge types representing the semantic ideas of 'serves' and 'arrived at,' the latter with a time stamp property &ndash; in addition to doing the map-reduce on the train statuses received.

 ## infrastructure
 I'm running this with [Kafka 2.1.0 (targeting Scala 2.12)](https://kafka.apache.org/downloads.html) for historic